If you’re planning a move to Belgium, find out if you need a Belgian visa or permit to visit, live, work or study in Belgium.

 Family reunion visas

 If you are a Belgian national or a foreign resident living in Belgium who wants to adopt a child from overseas, you’ll need to apply for a category D long-term Belgian visa for the child.
-For this, you’ll need to supply a completed application form, passport, parents passports plus visa/residence permits, child’s birth certificate and completed adoption forms.
+For this, you’ll need to supply a completed application form, passport, parents passports plus visa/residence permits, child’s birth certificate, as well as completed adoption forms.
 Children adopted by parents born in Belgium or with Belgian citizenship automatically obtain Belgian citizenship.
 You can find out more information on intercountry adoption from the Central Federal Authority or from the regional Belgian authorities.

-For a long-term work visa in Belgium, you will need to first find a job and a Belgian employer who will get authorization to employ you and apply for a Belgian work permit on your behalf.
+For a long-term work visa in Belgium, you must first find a job.
+Belgian employers apply for work permits on your behalf.
 The long-term Belgian visa for work purposes is known as a Category A work visa which allows the holder to work for any employer indefinitely.
 For more information, see Expatica’s guide to work permits in Belgium and how to find a job in Belgium.

 Non-EU/EFTA nationals who want to start a business or set up as self-employed in Belgium need to apply for a professional card which acts as a permit to trade and carry out independent business activities.
 You will need to apply for a long-stay category D Belgian visa via the Belgian embassy or consulate in your home country (or from the local municipal administration offices if already in Belgium), submitting an application form along with the necessary accompanying documents.
 You can apply for the professional card at the same time as making your Belgian visa application.
 The professional card is issued by the regional authorities.
 More information is available on the relevant websites for the Flanders, Wallonia and Brussels-Capital regions.
 See Expatica’s guides to starting a business in Belgium and becoming a freelancer in Belgium for more information.